Find key information about our program as well as some tips and comments from students who completed an internship

 You can apply to register after you have completed at least 27 credits at McGill.
 All grades must reflect on your transcript as we need to see your current CGPA.

-I only found out about the Internship Program but already completed an internship.
+I found out about the Science Internship Program after completing my internship.
 Can I still register?

 Internships cannot be registered or recognized retroactively.